What is NFC? The Tap-to-Connect Tech You’re Already Using

 Advantages of NFC

-• It is versatile: NFC technology is capable of multiple uses, such as shopping, purchasing tickets, reading data from smart posters, sharing contact information, and more.
+• It is versatile: NFC technology has multiple uses, such as shopping, purchasing tickets, reading data from smart posters, sharing contact information, and more.

-• It is solid: as we mentioned earlier, no mobile network signal is required to operate.
-When used via a mobile device, the use of cards and their associated risks (loss, theft, or compromise) can be excluded.
+• It is solid: As we mentioned, no mobile network signal is required to operate.
+Card use and associated risks (loss, theft, or compromise) can be excluded when used via a mobile device.

-• It’s fast: since NFC uses offline authorization (mainly for low-value transactions), transaction requests do not go through the network (for example) to the bank for authentication and approval.
-This speeds things up considerably.
+• It’s fast: Since NFC uses offline authorization (mainly for low-value transactions), transaction requests do not go through the network (for example) to the bank for authentication and approval, which speeds things up considerably.

 Disadvantages of NFC Technology